AustroMelee/avatar-culinary-generator/docs/ARCHITECTURAL_PITFALLS_GUIDE.md

 ---

 **Commitment**: This pitfalls guide will be consulted before ANY major architectural changes to prevent regression and maintain the 95-97/100 quality standard with optimal performance characteristics.
 Special attention must be paid to TypeScript configuration consistency, HTML/TypeScript element synchronization, semantic module naming that immediately reveals architectural roles, professional UI/UX design with proper visual hierarchy, and intelligent content generation that creates descriptive, ingredient-aware names reflecting actual dish composition.

+---

+### 12. Misinterpretation of Core User Intent and Botched Reversions

+#### **What Went Wrong**
+A direct user request was made to carry over the styling of the **homepage** (pre-generation view) to the **results page** (post-generation view).
+The AI agent completely inverted this request.

+-   **INCORRECT ACTION**: The agent copied the styles from the results page *onto* the homepage, breaking the primary user interface.
+-   **COMPOUNDING FAILURE**: When the error was pointed out, the agent's attempts to revert the changes were unsuccessful.
+It left orphaned CSS rules in the stylesheet, failing to restore the homepage to its original, correct state.
+-   **CONSEQUENCE**: This critical failure forced the user to abandon their original goal and instead dedicate significant time to manually guiding the agent, step-by-step, to fix the UI it had broken.
+The workflow was derailed, and trust in the agent's ability to handle large-scale changes was compromised.

+#### **Critical Warning Signs**
+- ✅ **Major UI/Style Change Request**: Any request to overhaul the appearance of a major component or page state.
+- ✅ **Ambiguity in "Before" vs. "After"**: A request involving two different states that could be easily confused.
+- ✅ **Reverting Complex Changes**: An attempt to undo a large, multi-file change that may have scattered artifacts.
+- ✅ **User Reports "That's Not Right"**: The first sign of a major misunderstanding requires an immediate halt and reassessment, not a blind attempt to "fix" the previous change.

+#### **Prevention Strategy**
+1.  **Confirm, Don't Assume**: Before implementing any major stylistic overhaul, explicitly confirm the source and destination of the styles.
+For example: "To confirm, you want the look of the *initial homepage* to be applied to the *dish results page*, correct?"
+2.  **Isolate Changes for Reversion**: When making significant changes, do so in a way that is easily and cleanly revertible.
+Avoid scattering small changes across multiple files if a single, targeted change can be made.
+3.  **Verify Reversions**: After a reversion attempt, do not assume it was successful.
+A "revert" is just another code change that must be verified.
+The agent must check that the code has returned to the previous known-good state.
+4.  **Prioritize User-Reported Errors**: When a user states that a change is incorrect, especially after a major operation, the agent's top priority is to understand the discrepancy, not to layer more changes on top of a broken foundation.

+#### **Enforcement Rules**
+- **Mandatory Confirmation for UI Overhauls**: The agent MUST ask a clarifying question to confirm the direction of any significant style transfer between application states.
+- **State Restoration Guarantee**: A "revert" operation must guarantee a return to the exact previous state.
+If the agent cannot guarantee this, it must explicitly state its uncertainty and ask for user guidance.
+- **Immediate Stop on Major Discrepancy**: If the user's description of the current state does not match the agent's understanding, all work must stop until the discrepancy is resolved.